apereo/cas/docs/cas-server-documentation/installation/FIDO-U2F-Authentication.md

 ## Registration

 By default, an account registry implementation is included that collects user device registration and saves them into memory.
 This option should only be used for demo and testing purposes.
-Production deployments of this feature will require a separate implementation of the registry that is capable to register accounts into persistent storage.
+Production deployments of this feature today will require a separate implementation of the registry that is capable to register accounts into persistent storage.
+Additional options for storage may be added later based on demand and availability.